NuevoFoundation/workshops/content/english/debugging/_index.md

 make HelloWorld
 ```

-After our coded is compiled, we need to run a different command to run it. type the following and click **ENTER**:
+After compiling our code, we need to use a different command to run it.
+Type the following and click **ENTER**:

 ```bash
 ./examples/HelloWorld